 Turning Hurt into Hope: Making the Choice to Move Forward After Loss ***

 As was stated by representatives at a major medical center who had selected Carole's full-day program, “We don't want an "academician" style presentation or someone telling our families how they should be feeling.
 We want someone real and experienced in grief.
-This was our attraction to you”…and this is exactly the program style that Carole brings to attendees.
-Drawing upon her fifteen years of experience in working with, writing for and presenting to the bereaved community, Carole says, "The grieving want to be seen.
+This was our attraction to you”…and this is the very program style that Carole brings to attendees.
+Drawing upon over fifteen years of experience in working with, writing for and presenting to the bereaved community, Carole says, "The grieving want to be seen.
 The grieving want to know that their grief matters.
 The grieving want to be spoken to; not 'lectured at' - and I believe with all of my heart that the greatest asset that I offer is the ability to look into the eyes of those who are suffering, take them by the hand and say with all sincerity, 'I understand' ".

 ***NOTE: Synopses of these or any subjects on the "Programs/Segments" page are available upon request